-The Hanford Advisory Board (HAB) represents all stakeholder interests and continues to monitor the U.S. Department of Energy's progress on decontaminating and clean up of the Hanford Site.
+The Hanford Advisory Board (HAB) represents all stakeholder interests and continues to monitor the U.S. Department of Energy's progress on decontaminating and cleaning up of the Hanford Site.
 The Tri-Party Agreement (TPA) is a legally binding agreement negotiated between the regulators, EPA, Washington State and the responsible party, the U.S. Department of Energy (DOE).
-The agreement was signed ten years ago and contains milestones for measured progress.
+The agreement was signed in 1989 and contains milestones for measured progress.
 Two major efforts will determine clean up progress in the near future.

-- The Groundwater/Vadose Zone Integration Project attempts to characterize the underground storage tank leaks and also assesses groundwater contamination at the tank farm. - A vitrification plant to transform the high level waste from the storage tanks into more stable, safer glass rods.
+- The Groundwater/Vadose Zone Integration Project attempts to characterize the underground storage tank leaks and also assesses groundwater contamination at the tank farm. - 2) A vitrification plant to transform the high-level waste from the storage tanks into more stable, safer glass rods.

 The LWVWA has a representative on the HAB, which continues to follow the cleanup efforts closely while keeping the DOE and regulators accountable for a meaningful public involvement process.
+In 2019 the HAB celebrated 25 years of volunteer work providing more than 300 pieces of consensus, well-informed advice and white papers to the US Department of Energy (DOE), the US Environmental Protection Agency and the Washington State Department of Ecology.

 The League has also worked with other organizations to press the DOE to initiate a National Equity Dialogue with stakeholders from sites across the country to plan together for equitable storage and disposal of all nuclear material.
-The DOE agreed to fund four regional "pilots" to provide models for the full national Dialogue.
+The DOE agreed to fund four regional pilot programs to provide models for the full national Dialogue.
 LWVWA applied for and received a pilot grant.
 Workshops were held in September 1997 in Washington and Oregon to enable citizens to identify the values and concerns for the Northwest and to influence the DOE's decisions on the ultimate fate of plutonium, highly enriched uranium, and other nuclear waste materials.